StudioAlbert/ofxColorSet/README.md

-ofxColorSet
+(not complete)

+#ofxColorSet

-Helpfull to have a color panel, gradient and always have colors matching together (Do not use ofxColorAnimated, for the moment.)
+Helpfull to have a color panel, gradient or a random color amon gcolors you like.
+Example is made to load from xml, define colors you want, and save.